sepehrabdous/Computer_Networks_Spring21/assignment0/README.md

 * When testing, make sure you are using 127.0.0.1 as the server IP argument to the client and the same server port for both client and server programs.

 * If you are getting connection errors, try a different port between 10000 and 60000.

+## Submission

+Please submit your server.c and client.c files to Gradescope by February 8, 2021 at 5pm EST. You may include a README if you feel that there is anything that you need to explain to the graders, but this is not required.
+Please do not submit any additional files or executables.